 Right next door is the Palazzo Butera, which is honestly much more worth visiting than the Palazzo Trinacria.
 Palazzo Butera is a magnificent Baroque palace commissioned by the Branciforte family, one of Sicily’s most important noble dynasties, in the late 17th century.
 It has magnificent architecture, elaborate frescoes, and impressive views of the Gulf of Palermo.

-In recent years, under the leadership of contemporary art collectors Massimo and Francesca Valsecchi, Palazzo Butera has been extensively restored and transformed into a cultural center that combines historical splendor with modern artistic and intellectual activities.
+In recent years, the art collectors Massimo and Francesca Valsecchi have extensively restored and transformed Palazzo Butera.
+Today, it is a cultural center that combines historical splendor with modern artistic and intellectual activities.

 The palace can be visited every day between 10 a.m. and 7 p.m. for a general entrance fee of 10 €uros.